top of page

 What we do

-The Centre for Education Systems (CES) exists to help solve education's problems, both large and small.
+The Centre for Education Systems exists to solve the education challenges affecting everyone.
 By learning from education systems around the world, CES provides governments, advisors and campaigners with evidence on different approaches, so that important goals can be met in a smart and effective manner.

 As our insight and comparative analysis builds, we will provide a deep understanding of each policy area; offer alternative approaches to individual policy initiatives; explain how policy instruments interact and develop an overall architecture to help build system coherence and identify intervention priorities.
 All of this information and insight will be provided in our Resources section, free and easy to use.